 - Products of the project (files, lectures, training, manuals, support, post-launch follow-up);

-- Sponsor, manager in charge and main employees (hired, outsourced, assigned from a department to another, employees with either exclusive or occasional dedication);
+- Sponsor, the manager in charge and the main employees (hired, outsourced, assigned from a department to another, employees with either exclusive or occasional dedication);

 - Phases established by the delivery of products;

 - Terms (preliminary schedule or timeline, with a description of major processes);